the-teachingRSE-project/competencies/competencies.md

 The outline of the paper is as follows.
 We start with a non-exhaustive overview of existing initiatives.
-The next chapter elaborates on the values that provide the guiding principles for the work of an RSE.
+The next section elaborates on the values that provide the guiding principles for the work of an RSE.
-The third chapter condenses and generalizes the workshop discussions into a set of generic skills.
+Section 3 condenses and generalizes the workshop discussions into a set of generic skills.
 The skills themselves fall into three categories 'software engineering', 'research' and 'team skills'